Contents

 Park Guell is one of the largest green spaces in Barcelona.
 The park, which covers 19 hectares and houses quirky buildings as well as a nature reserve and biodiversity, is located in the Gracia district of Barcelona.

 There are a number of distinct spaces and structures designed by Antoni Gaudi that can be found inside the park.
-The colorful mosaic Dragon that will greet you as soon as you enter the park, Sala Hipòstila (the Hypostyle Room), Museu del Guarda (Guard Museum), Jardins d’Àustria (Gardens of Austria), Plaça de la Natura (Nature Square or terrace), Pòrtic de la Bugadera (Wash House Portico) and interesting roads, viaducts, and paths and the large terraces that offer wonderful views over the city are all creations born straight out of Gaudi's genius.
+The colorful mosaic Dragon that will greet you as soon as you enter the park, Sala Hipostila (the Hypostyle Room), Museu del Guarda (Guard Museum), Jardins d’Austria (Gardens of Austria), Plaça de la Natura (Nature Square or terrace), Portic de la Bugadera (Wash House Portico) and interesting roads, viaducts, and paths and the large terraces that offer wonderful views over the city are all creations born straight out of Gaudi's genius.

-Plan Your Visit To Park Guell
+Plan your visit to Park Guell

 Getting to Park Guell in Barcelona